-Autsit: Improvising a meditation retreat for people on the autism spectrum
+Autsit: Meditation for people on the autism / neurodiverse spectrum

 Online Meditation Hall (on hiatus)

-My name is Greg.
-My friend Anlor and I are both on the autism spectrum and both long-time sitters.
-Anlor is lay-ordained in the Soto Zen lineage, but neither of us is qualified to teach in any formal tradition.
+My name is Anlor.
+My friend Greg and I are both on the autism spectrum and both long-time sitters.
+I am lay-ordained in the Soto Zen lineage, but neither of us is qualified to teach in any formal tradition.
 Conventional meditation retreats are often too crowded, socially demanding, environmentally overwhelming and inflexible for autistic people, so we decided to put together a small meditation retreat friendlier to people on the autism spectrum.
 Realizing that others might wish to attempt something similar we made this report of our experience.

 Our meditation experiment was made possible by the generous donation of a Tahoe-area cabin for use during a week in the off-season.
 The retreat ran from June 6 to 11, 2011.
 We gave a symbolic payment to help defray heating and other overhead costs during our stay, but basically the use of the cabin was a gift.
 Here is a picture of the cabin, which comfortably housed the seven retreatants.
 The cabin overlooked a waterfall fed by the nearby mountain snow.